"boo-LEE-mee-uh") is a type of

 People with bulimia:

-- Binge on a regular basis.
-They eat large amounts of food in a
+- Binge eat on a regular basis.
+They eat larger amounts of food than most people would in a similar situation, in a

-short period of time, often over a couple of hours or less.
+short period of time (2 hours or less).
 During a binge,

 they feel out of control and feel unable to stop eating.